DLR-AMR/t8code/tutorials/README.md

 ## Mesh handle
 [Mesh Handle Tutorials](../tutorials/mesh_handle/README.md)
-These tutorials can be followed instead of the original t8code tutorials.
+These tutorials can be followed instead of the general t8code tutorials.
 They explain working with t8code with the help of the
 [mesh_handle](../mesh_handle/README.md) interface.
-Please note, that the mesh handle tutorials start at step 2, because the first 2 steps are the same as in the original tutorials.
+Please note, that the mesh handle tutorials start at step 2, because steps 0 and 1 are the same as in the general tutorials.
 Please complete these first and then come back to the [Mesh Handle Tutorial Overview](../tutorials/mesh_handle/README.md)

 ## To be implemented in the future